Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates

-In this section we evaluate the impact of varying the SED modelling components on the redshift distribution of our sample of simulated galaxies.
-First, we evaluate how the entire redshift distribution of the sample of galaxies changes between SED model variants when we apply a pure magnitude selection.
-Then, we use these magnitude-selected samples to create tomographic bins following the prescription in \cite{McCullough2023}.
+In this section we evaluated the impact of varying the SED modelling components on the redshift distribution of our sample of simulated galaxies.
+First, we evaluated how the entire redshift distribution of the sample of galaxies changes between SED model variants when we apply a pure magnitude selection.
+Then, we used these magnitude-selected samples to create tomographic bins following the prescription in \cite{McCullough2023}.
 This procedure allows us to evaluate the impact on the mean and the scatter of the tomographic redshift bins induced by the variation in the SED modelling components.